-b) Violate any air quality standard or contribut te substantially to an existing or projected air quality violation? \bowtie
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Mitigation Measures: None b) Violate any air quality standard or consubstantially to an existing or project quality violation? $\boxtimes$

 To assist lead agencies in determining the significance of air quality impacts, SCAQMD has established suggested short-term construction-related and long-term operational impact significance thresholds for direct and indirect impacts on air quality.
-Significance thresholds are recommended therein for both local and regional air quality impacts associated with short-term Project construction and long-term operations.
+Significance thresholds are recommended therein for both local and regional air quality impacts associated with short-term project construction and long-term operations.

 As shown in Table III-1, the SCAQMD has established construction and operational daily significance thresholds, which are recommended for use by lead agencies in considering potential impacts on air quality.
 Project effects would be considered significant if the emissions exceed these thresholds.
-Project effects would also be considered potentially significant if emissions affected sensitive receptors such as schools or nursing homes, or if the Project conflicted with the regional AQMP and/or local air quality plans.
+Project effects would also be considered potentially significant if emissions affected sensitive receptors such as schools or nursing homes, or if the project conflicted with the regional AQMP and/or local air quality plans.

-Table III-1

-SCAQMD's Air Quality Significance Thresholds
+Table III-1 SCAQMD's Air Quality Significance Thresholds

-Emission Source CO VOC NOx SOx PM10 PM2.5 Construction or Operation 550 75 100 150 150 55
+Emission Source СО VOC NOx SOx PM10 PM2.5 Construction or Operation 550 75 100 150 150 55